cariad-tech/fep3_sdk/doc/input/miscellaneous/howto/guide_migration.rst

 Automation Interface
 ====================

 The automation interface has been removed in FEP 3 and will not be added again.
-Use the :ref:`label_system_library` to control a FEP System.
+Use the :ref:`FEP System Library <FEP_System_Library>` to control a FEP System.
 A FEP Participant is not allowed to have any control over the FEP System in FEP 3.

 +------------------------------+--------------------------------------------------------------------------------+--------------------------------------------------------------------------------+